 The survey suggests that the smaller law enforcement agencies need assistance in report writing and evidence collection.
-The percent of the offices rated the agencies with an A or B was 29 percent for evidence collection and 20 percent for report writing.
-On the whole, it appears that prosecutors are not particularly active in training police (even informally) in the areas of report writing or discussing new legislation.
+Less than 30 percent of the offices rated them A or B.

+On the whole prosecutors are not particularly active in training police (even informally) in the areas of report writing or discussing new legislation.
+Finally, only 11 percent of the offices reported having regularly scheduled meetings with the chiefs of police and sheriff to discuss policy and priorities.